 The Centre began operations in July, 1981.
 It has 4 lawyers, one of whom (the Director) has the status of a lecturer in the Law Faculty.
+The Centre is jointly funded by the Faculty of Law and the Legal Aid Commission of NSW, with assistance from Randwick City Council.
 In addition, the law firm Freehill, Hollingdale & Page maintains the permanent secondment of a solicitor's position to the Centre.
-The Centre is jointly funded by the Faculty of Law and the Legal Aid Commission of N.S.W. with assistance from Randwick City Council.

-The subjects LAWS7200 Clinical Legal Experience (Intensive) and LAWS7210 Clinical Legal Experience, which require students to work at the Legal Centre, are electives for later year students; students can take a subject in either session.
+The subjects LAWS7200 Clinical Legal Experience (Intensive) and LAWS7210 Clinical Legal Experience, which require students to work at the Centre, are electives for later year students; students can take a subject in either session.
 LAWS7210 is also available over summer.
 Students take instructions from clients, prepare necessary documents, undertake legal research and assist the lawyer responsible for the matter in the preparation of any court hearings.
 In this way students can consolidate their study of the law by practical application.
-Small group classes and constant consultation with the lawyers provide an apportunity for students to analyse both their roles as lawyers and the role of law in society.
+Small group classes and constant consultation with the lawyers provide an opportunity for students to analyse both their roles as lawyers and the role of law in society.

 In its community legal centre function the Centre has been prominent in several areas, particularly anti-discrimination and domestic violence.
 Centre lawyers, accompanied by students, assist people in police custody at Waverley Local Court one day each week.
-The Centre is developing student involvement in outreach legal advice and education services to the local community.
+Students are also involved in outreach legal advice and education services to the local community.
+In 1994 the Centre became the host organisation for the newly formed Disability Discrimination Legal Centre.
 For further information please contact the Director (Tel: 398 6366).